harrisonlab/Metabarcoding_projects/statistical analysis.md

 plot_ordination(obj,mynmds,color="condition",shape="location")
 ```

+#### plotOrd
 plotOrd is a ggplot wrapper that does something similar to the phyloseq plotting method, but without the background and with axes on the same scale.
-Needs modifying to give a bit more control.

 Example - PCA (PC1 vs PC2) with most abundant genera used to colour samples.
 ```{R}
 myfiltbiom <- mybiom